-5 things should should stop doing if you want your brand to succeed
+5 things you should stop doing if you want your brand to succeed

 It's hard starting up a new business, and even harder keeping things moving in the right direction!
 When 60% of businesses fail within the first 3 years, running your own company can feel like an uphill struggle at the best of times!
 Here are five things you should stop doing if you want to help your brand to succeed: